//

 Defended towboat company in a case involving federal antitrust law claims and common law claims of defamation and intentional interference with contractual relations.
 Antitrust claims were based on allegations of predatory conduct in the marketplace.
 Obtained judgment as a matter of law for defendants on common law claims and negotiated a settlement with the plaintiffs to resolve the antitrust claims.

-Antitrust and UCC case for equipment manufacturer
+Antitrust and Uniform Commercial Code (UCC) case for equipment manufacturer

 Representation at trial of an international manufacturer of filling and processing equipment.
 Following a 10-week trial, obtained a multi-million dollar verdict and defeated anti-trust and UCC claims.
 Securities fraud claims were settled.